Exeter Branch: Current SJVR operations

 Presently, the Exeter Branch, called the Exeter Sub by SJVR, sees service several times a week.
 Ivory Choice Terminal Co., near Reedley, is a road-rail transload facility on 91 acres of land, that can handle various types of cargo.
 The facility can handle more than 200 railcars at once and has a team of 19 workers.
 Superior Soil at Ivanhoe supplies landscape materials and uses open-top gondolas.
 Exeter Yard is still in use as a switching facility and transfer point, and the SJVR locomotive shops are also here.

 Cross Valley Corridor

 The Cross Valley Corridor is a proposed passenger rail service in Fresno, Kings, and Tulare counties, utilizing the existing rail corridor (including part of the Exeter Branch), and providing access to the planned California High-Speed Rail system.
 The proposed service would run from Huron to Porterville, using a Diesel multiple unit as the equipment.

-The first two phases of the plan, from 2018-2038, involve expanding bus services and starting rail service from Lemoore to Visalia.
+The first two phases of the plan, from 2018 to 2038, involve expanding bus services and starting rail service from Lemoore to Visalia.
 Phase 3, from 2038+, will involve opening new rail stations in Exeter, Lindsay, and Porterville.
 The rail infrastructure from Exeter to Lindsay is still in place.
 From Lindsay to Porterville, the rails would need to be replaced, but Porterville did acquire 8.2 miles of the right-of-way from UP.